Vietnam PM warns of economic calamity at ASEAN summit - France 24

 "If there is a space, they move."

-Without directly mentioning China, Phuc admitted that "strategic problems between big countries had become clear and had deepened."
+Without directly mentioning China, Vietnam's Phuc admitted that "strategic problems between big countries had become clear and had deepened".

 "While the world is trying its best to fight the pandemic, there were irresponsible acts, violating international laws, that affected the security and stability of some regions including ours," he said.